-When using Windows 10 you might get Runtime Broker high CPU usage problem.
-Although it is a common for users to consider it as a virus, but in reality it is a genuine Windows process.
+When using Windows 10 you might get Runtime Broker high CPU usage problems.
+Although it is common for users to consider it as a virus, in reality, it is a genuine Windows process.

-Runtime Broker is a windows system process in task manager that manages app permissions on your pc between Windows apps.
-For example: universal Windows apps which is pre-installed in Windows 10 and the other apps which you have installed from Windows store.
+Runtime Broker is a Windows system process in Task Manager that manages app permissions on your PC between Windows apps, including native apps and the other apps installed from the Windows store.

 RuntimeBroker.exe is an executable file, which is placed in the System32 folder of your Windows 10 PC.